stumpapp/stump/apps/docs/src/pages/guides/libraries.md

 There are way too many varying organizational preferences for Stump to support all of them.
 Instead, Stump supports two different patterns for organizing your library:

 - **Collection based library**: Takes the top most folders and collapses their contents into it as a single series.
-- **Series based library**: Takes the bottom most folders as individual series, effectively being the opposite of a collection based library.
+- **Series based library**: Will create a separate series for each folder that directly contains media files, not just the top most folder.

 ### Collection based library